cph-ms782/express-mongo-typescript/README.md

 -   Ting går lidt hurtigere (hvis man har valgt det rigtige scenarie)
 -   kan håndtere store mængder data
--   behøver ikke at bruge et bestemt skema at lægge data ind \#\#todo
+-   behøver ikke at bruge et bestemt skema at lægge data ind

 #### Explain about indexes in MongoDB, how to create them, and *demonstrate* how you have used them.